 Among the material list of risks to emerging markets, four in particular stand out in our minds:

-- Ongoing weakness in commodity prices.
+1 Ongoing weakness in commodity prices.
 Commodity-derived revenues have a direct influence on the fundamentals of many emerging-market economies.
-While we are starting to see signs of stabilization, there's no getting around the fact that it will simply take time before we know whether February's uptick in prices reflected a bottoming in the market.
+While we're starting to see signs of stabilization, there's no getting around the fact that it will simply take time before we know whether February's uptick in prices reflected a bottoming in the market.
 Nonetheless, we believe commodity prices will head higher in the medium term, supported by rising demand from the rising middle classes of the emerging economies.

-- A hard landing in China.
+2 A hard landing in China.
 We believe Beijing will be able to manage the various challenges the Chinese economy is facing with the introduction of appropriate monetary and fiscal policies.
-Nevertheless, the probability of a hard landing—however small—still exists.
-We will continue to monitor developments closely.
+Nevertheless, the probability of a hard landing— however small—still exists.
+We'll continue to monitor developments closely.

-- Aggressive rate hikes from the Fed.
-The likelihood of multiple imminent rate hikes from the U.S. Federal Reserve (Fed) appears low at the moment.
-However, as Fed Chair Janet Yellen is fond of reminding us, it's all data dependent.
-We will be monitoring U.S. economic data closely for any sign of price inflation that could nudge the Fed to make a move before its scheduled June meeting.
+3 Aggressive rate hikes from the Fed.
+The likelihood of multiple imminent rate hikes from the U.S. Federal Reserve (Fed) appears low at the moment; however, as Fed Chair Janet Yellen is fond of reminding us, it's all data dependent.
+We'll be monitoring U.S. economic data closely for any sign of price inflation that could nudge the Fed to make a move before its scheduled June meeting.

 Select opportunities exist for active—and patient—investors